SPOTLIGHT: CARBON LABELLING PROGRAMME WITH TREEHOUSE

 Each of Treehouse’s toppings on its menu features a climate-impact label, communicating the emission intensity of different foods to customers.

-Future Green’s role is well defined in this arena, as Christian suggests.
+Moreover, Future Green’s role is well defined in this arena, as Christian suggests.
 “I think Future Green focuses a lot on the educational part of the business, bringing awareness and encouraging people to take such action.
 It’s many more things (in which) our collaboration can achieve.”

 “Future Green’s key role to play is to bridge the knowledge gaps within Hong Kong’s consumer base.
 Awareness campaigns, lobbying the government and seeing how more businesses can be brought together to bring larger impact”

-While Treehouse has ambitious plans to expand its business late this year and early 2024, the team is determined to scale by prioritising its maintenance of quality, supply chain management and waste management.
-This makes it all a part of Treehouse’s DNA, as said by Christian.
+Treehouse has ambitious plans to expand in late 2023 and early 2024.
+However, the team prioritises quality, supply chain, and waste management as key to scaling.
+Thus, this makes it all a part of Treehouse’s DNA, as said by Christian.
 Keeping in mind the constraints of reality and its brand’s core philosophy, Christian and his team are well set out on their goals for the future.
-“We are continually working towards the ideal that we have, while still operating within the reality of what we can do today.
-This is the guiding force on what we are able to focus on.”

 Interested in more?